seanm00n/SSAG/README.md

 # SSAG
-Side Scroll Action Game (SSAG) created in Unitye
+Side Scroll Action Game (SSAG) created in Unity<br>
 Made with Lee Sang-chan

 ![ssag1](https://user-images.githubusercontent.com/65546962/110867601-5ee66080-830a-11eb-9889-38b316fd7287.png)

 Only can run on Android OS<br>
 You need to ignore Play Protect and install it<br>
 This app is unfinished.
-I'll continue to add features and modify<br>
+I'll continue to add and fix<br>

 # Control
 (Will be add)